DHA for Kids: Benefits for Your Child’s Brain

 Research suggests more than half of the brain is made up of fat, especially concentrated in long-chain omega-3 polyunsaturated fatty acids (PUFAs).

 Of those PUFAs in the brain, DHA is the most significant fatty acid.
-Babies are born with stores of DHA in the brain, which accumulate in pregnancy.
+Babies are born with stores of DHA in the brain, which accumulate during pregnancy.

-During early infancy, the process of rapid accumulation in the brain persists.
+During early infancy, rapid accumulation of DHA in the brain persists.

 What are the DHA Benefits for the Brain?